Welcome to the Fly Your Ride competition!

 - The vehicle has to run down the entire launch ramp, and can only take off from the end.

 - The majority of your car (by volume) and all of its wheels must make it to the other side of the gap in order to advance.
 Boundaries will be set on each side of the ramp.
-Whether landing on or overshooting the ramp, at touchdown, the majority of your car and all of its wheels must be within the planes established by the sides of the ramp.
+Whether landing on or overshooting the ramp, at touchdown, the majority of your car and all of its wheels must be within the designated boundaries on the other side of the

 - Teams will be allowed extra time to modify their vehicle as the ramp distance changes if they request it, but will only be given four minutes per round to do so.
 Timing will be at the discretion of the judges.